snowflakedb/snowflake-connector-nodejs/README.md

 #### Migration playbook
 * Every newly created file should be a `.ts` file.
-* When working with existing `.js` file, try to rename it to `.ts`.
-If there's compilation error:
+* When working with existing `.js` file, try to rename it to `.ts` and
+  * Try to replace require() with import
+  * Try to replace module.export with ES export const/default
+  * If there's compilation error:
     * Try to fix it
     * If the fix is time consuming - use `// @ts-ignore Error Description` e.g. `// @ts-ignore TS2451: Cannot redeclare block-scoped variable 'toString'.`
     * Do your best to avoid fixing strict mode errors with `(var: any)`
 * Feel free to add more compilation rules to `tsconfig.json`